rotki/rotki/docs/api.rst

         "active": false
       }

+   :resjson int identifier: Id of the node that wants to be edited.
-   :resjson string name: Name and primary key of the node.
-This field cannot be modified.
+   :resjson string name: Name of the node that will be edited.
    :resjson string endpoint: rpc endpoint of the node.
 Will be used to query it.
    :resjson string owned: True if the user owns the node or false if is a public node.
    :resjson int weight: Weight of the node in the range of 0 to 100.